Moments of Quadratic Hecke $L$-functions of Imaginary Quadratic Number Fields: Preliminaries

 Thus, it suffices to compute $g(\pi)$ for a prime $\pi \equiv 1 \pmod {(1+i)^3}$.
-This is already done in \cite[Proposition 2.2]{Onodera} (be aware that the definition of the Gauss sum in \cite{Onodera} is different from the one here) and we have
+This evaluation is available in \cite[Proposition 2.2]{Onodera} (be aware that the definition of the Gauss sum in \cite{Onodera} is different from the one here) and we have

-We conclude readily from the above discussions and \eqref{2.5} that for $c \equiv 1 \pmod {16}$ and square-free,
+We conclude readily from the above discussions and \eqref{2.5i} that for $c \equiv 1 \pmod {16}$ and square-free,